-In general, civil wars are likely to severely rupture the social fabric of society.
+Civil wars, in general, are likely to rupture the social fabric of society.
 Colleta and Cullen (2000) provide case study evidence from Cambodia, Guatemala, Rwanda, and Somalia that illustrates how social cohesion and communal trust can be eroded in societies plagued by civil war.
 However, conclusions on a generally negative effect of violent conflict on social cohesion and political participation have been called into question.
-Using national account data from Uganda, Collier (1999) distinguishes war-vulnerable and war-safe activities.
 In their micro-level study on the impact of the Sierra Leone civil war on post-conflict collective action, Bellows and Miguel (2009) find direct victims of war violence to be politically and socially more engaged in their communities than non-victims.
-Specifically, conflict victimization is shown to positively affect participation in community meetings, voter registration, and membership in social groups.
-Moreover, Bellow and Miguel's study stands out of the rest of the literature in that they find that neither ethnic nor religious divisions played a central role for citizen participation in Sierra Leone.

-Individual engagement is sometimes assumed to arise from the personal experience of violence, rather than from "merely witnessing" it.
-For example, Blattman (2009) finds that abducted ex-combatants in Northern Uganda show increased political participation (measured by voting, being a community activist, and political employment) after their return.
-However, the formerly abducted show neither greater involvement in social and religious groups nor higher contributions to local public goods.
+Specifically, conflict victimization positively affected participation in community meetings, voter registration, and membership in social groups, whereas neither ethnic nor religious divisions played a central role Blattman (2009) finds that abducted ex-combatants in Northern Uganda show increased political participation (measured by voting, being a community activist, and political employment) after their return.

-Even if the literature generally shows violence exposure to be detrimental to social and economic behaviour, social links may as well be reinforced.
-This is confirmed by laboratory experiments in Nepal and Burundi.
+A positive link between violence exposure and reinforced social links is also found by laboratory experiments in Nepal and Burundi.
 Using behavioural games, Gilligan, Pascuale and Samii (2010) find a greater willingness to invest in trust-based transactions and to contribute to public goods in those communities that were particularly affected by violence during the Nepalese civil war.
 Similarly, Voors et al. (2012) study behavioural changes in post-war Burundi and find evidence for increased altruism by both individuals and communities that experienced violence during the 1993-2005 civil conflict.
-These contradictory findings suggest that further empirical investigations are needed to better understand the actual mechanisms through which violence interacts with social behaviour, notably citizen participation.

-In this paper, social groups correspond to women's groups, youth groups, and farmer's groups (Bellows and Miguel, 2009, p.
+&lt;sup>3 In this paper, social groups correspond to women's groups, youth groups, and farmer's groups (Bellows and Miguel, 2009, p.
 1149).